neural-data-science/NESC_3505_textbook/_sources/single_unit/learning_objectives.md

 - define spike trains
 - explain how spike train data is recorded
 - describe two ways of storing spike train data: time series and spike times
-- interpret raster plots and peri-stimulus time histograms
+- generate two type of visualizations of spike train data: raster plots and peri-stimulus time histograms (PSTHs)
+- interpret raster plots and PSTHs with respect to experimental manipulations
+- generate 2D heat maps of PSTHs
+- work with data sets comprising thousands of rows
-- generate those two types of visualizations
+- generate correlation matrices of spike train data from multi-unit recordings

 ### Python
-- explain what a pickle is in Python, and some advantages and disadvantages of pickling
+- create and work with data in lists, NymPy arrays, and pandas DataFrames
+- use nested list comprehension
 - use subplots to plot multiple levels of data in a single graphic
-- understand and properly use Python's naming convention (snake case) for variable names
-- properly use whitespace in formatting your code
-- consider the relative benefits of hard-coding values in your code, versus writing snippets of code that derive these values from the data itself
-- use nested list comprehension
+- generate 2D images from data

 ### Data Visualization
 - make informed decisions about accessible design in scientific visualization, including colour map choice and interpolation methods